Get insider access

 Notable Mentions

 • Panasonic LUMIX GH5 II: The Panasonic LUMIX GH5 II is a very capable video camera, with plenty of recording format options and 4k video recording up to 60 fps.
-However, it's held back by its autofocus system, which isn't as effective as cameras with phase-detection AF, like the Canon EOS R7.
+However, it's held back by its autofocus system, which isn't as effective as cameras with phase-detection AF, like the Fujifilm X-H2S or the Sony α6700.
 See our review

-• Sony α6600: The Sony α6600 is a good mirrorless camera for capturing sports thanks to its in-body image stabilization and excellent autofocus.
-That said, its frame rate options are more limited than the Canon EOS R7, and it's limited to 8-bit recording.
+• Sony α6600: The Sony α6600 is a good mirrorless camera for capturing sports thanks to IBIS and a very reliable autofocus system.
+However, its frame rate options are more limited than the Sony α6700, and the camera is limited to 8-bit recording.
 See our review

 Recent Updates